-However, even if you do decide to keep your faith a secret, that does not change your role as a Wicca.
+However, even if you do decide to keep your faith a secret, that doesn't change your role as a Wicca.
 Does a boy scout have to reveal himself as such to hold a door open or assist with carrying grocery bags?

 Another important note to make here ties in with the advice in "Know Your Faith."
 Religiously and spiritually speaking, branch out and study more than Wicca.

-A study of world mythologies will also be useful to a Wicca as mythology is often universal and touches the lives of many people.
-If you can relate to others, you will be a better listener, offer stronger advice, and be recognized as an important influence in your community.
+A study of world mythologies will also be useful as it's often universal and touches the lives of many people.
+If you can relate to others, you'll be a better listener, offer stronger advice, and be recognized as an important part of your community.

 Teaching or Informing Others

-When we come across something that is new to us and proves to be valuable, we can't help but to want to share it with others, especially those dear to us.
+When we come across something that is new to us and proves valuable, we can't help but to want to share it with others, especially those dear to us.
 This concept is so universal that marketers will never underestimate the power of word-of-mouth.
-Wicca is no different.

-Wicca gets a bad rep as being a "fad" or "phase" because so many people (particularly teens and pre-teens) learn a little about Wicca, decide that they will "convert" to it, and then go around telling all (or just one) of their friends and family about how great of a thing it is before they know any of the details themselves.
+Wicca gets a bad rep as being a "fad" or "phase" because so many people (particularly teens and pre-teens) learn a little about Wicca, decide that they'll "convert" to it, and then go around telling all (or just one) of their friends and family about how great of a thing it is before they know any of the details themselves.

 On the other hand, some people are very interested, either just for research or for their own practice.
-However, these people are not going take you seriously when you go on and on about Wicca being an ancient religion, or about auras, or chakras, or Tarot.
+However, these people aren't going take you seriously when you go on and on about Wicca being an ancient religion, or all about studying auras, or chakras, or Tarot.

 However, if you talk about the Goddess and God, elemental concepts, personal power and its usage in ritual and magick, and finding balance through nature, you may just catch their attention.

-Keep in mind that Wicca is a small (though growing) minority faith.
+Keep in mind that Wicca is a relatively small (though undeniably growing) minority faith.
 You may turn out to be the only Wiccan the person you talk to ever meets.

-As long as you keep following your heart, study, practice, and maintain your relationship with the Goddess and God, you will find that Wicca is every bit a part of you as much as you are a part of Wicca.
+As long as you keep following your heart, study, practice, and maintain your relationship with the Goddess and God, you'll find that Wicca is every bit a part of you as much as you're a part of Wicca.

 Also keep in mind, spirituality is ever evolving.
 What you believe today you may laugh at a decade down the road.
 What you thought was hogwash yesterday may turn out to be unquestionable truth for you tomorrow.

-True faith and spirituality comes with cycles, spiritual two-by-fours, wake-up calls, hard times that only feel are impossible, and subtle and large changes that take years to manifest.
+True faith and spirituality comes with cycles, spiritual two-by-fours, wake-up calls, hard times that only feel impossible, and subtle and large changes that take years to manifest.
 This is true for you.
 This is true for everyone.
 It is the nature of life.

-© 2010-2013 by Evylyn Rose
+© 2010-2020 by Evylyn Rose